Your Posture Plays A Role In Your Upper/Lower Back Pain [U/LBP]

 My First Encounter With Lower Back Pain

-I had experienced a severe lower back pain for the first time when I sat in front of my personal computer for longer duration watching my favorite television series “Prison Break”.
-A great series that led me to a lower back pain for two days.
+I had experienced severe lower back pain for the first time when I sat in front of my personal computer for longer duration watching my favourite television series “Prison Break”.
+A great series that led me to lower back pain for two days.
 Though the fault is mine, I blame the series, phew.

 The Rescue Team At our Homes

 There are a few things that come to our rescue when we experience harrowing lower back pain at home.
 Though we have some of these rescuers at home, the one best thing to do when suffering from upper/lower back pain is to lay down and take good rest.